Georgia business groups warn of growing workforce shortage

 The president spoke just days after the latest jobs report showed that 260,000 jobs were created last month, far fewer than the 1 million expected.

-Georgia Commissioner of Labor Mark Butler raised the growing labor shortage last week when he issued the labor department’s weekly employment update.
+Georgia Commissioner of Labor Mark Butler raised the growing labor shortage last week (week of May 2) when he issued the labor department’s weekly employment update.

 “The governor and commissioner both agreed changes are needed in order to support employers who continue to see worker shortages,” Kemp spokeswoman Mallory Blount said following the meeting.
 “We expect final decisions on timing and other specifics in the coming days.”